Photo of a life-sized photo of me on the ceiling, with my drool dripping down to the floor.

 2020

-From Abdul Abdullah to Vincent Namatjira: 10 artists forging a new political future — Chloé Wolifson, The Guardian, Jan 2020
+From Abdul Abdullah to Vincent Namatjira: 10 artists forging a new political future — Chloé Wolifson, The Guardian

 Upcoming Projects